About Essential Tremor

 What is Essential Tremor?

-Once known as familial tremor, benign tremor or hereditary tremor, essential tremor (ET) is a neurological condition that causes a rhythmic trembling of the hands, head, voice, legs or trunk.
+Essential tremor (ET) is a neurological condition that causes a rhythmic trembling of the hands, head, voice, legs or trunk.
 Some people even feel an internal shake.
 ET is often confused with Parkinson’s disease although it’s eight times more common, affecting an estimated 10 million Americans and millions more worldwide.
-But essential tremor is more than just a tremor.
+It was once known as familial tremor, benign tremor or hereditary tremor.
+Essential tremor is more than just a tremor.
+It is a life-changing condition.
 Because of stereotypes and a lack of awareness, many people with ET never seek medical care.

 Free Downloads and Articles